Lallit-N/Blackjack/README.md

 money that they have bet on their hand.
 This game will occur in a cycle until either the Player chooses to leave and cash out, or the Player goes bankrupt.\
 I want to make this app for anyone and everyone to use as a source of entertainment.
-I am interested in this project because I like to play Blackjack for fun with my friends online, so I thought it would be really interesting to try to create the game myself as my first personal project in Java.
+I am interested in this project because I like to play Blackjack for fun with my friends online, so I thought it would be fascinating to try to create the game myself as my first personal project in Java.